TYPO3/Surf/README.md

 The following placeholders are available:

+* workspacePath: The path to the local workspace directory
 * deploymentPath: The path to the deployment base directory
 * releasePath: The path to the release directory in work (typically referenced by *next*)
 * sharedPath: The path to the shared directory for all releases